Originally posted on The Consciously Parenting Blog August 3, 2015

 Crying in the middle of the night (me), bleeding nipples (again, me), screaming baby (that would be the baby)… It wasn’t what I thought it would be.
 And then I had supply issues and ended up needing to pump after every feeding for weeks at the advice of the lactation consultant I saw.
 (Faith Ploude, that’s you.
 You are amazing!)

 Did I mention that I’m a little stubborn sometimes?

 Finally the magical day arrived when we were nursing without pumping, nipple shields, or even the nursing pillow I carried with me everywhere.
 I honestly thought that would never happen.
 It wasn’t all a bed of roses, though.
 We still had our struggles with allergies, colic, reflux, and other fun stuff.
 But I can’t imagine what it would have been like for us had I not breastfed my boy.

-This week on the Consciously Parenting blog, we’ll be looking at different aspects of breastfeeding, including the cultural conditions and barriers that make it more difficult to breastfeed in the United States, the kinds of things that get in the way of breastfeeding, and what we can do to make it easier for parents to feed their babies human milk.
+Coming up on the Consciously Parenting blog, I’ll be looking at different aspects of breastfeeding, including the cultural conditions and barriers that make it more difficult to breastfeed in the United States, the kinds of things that get in the way of breastfeeding, and what we can do to make it easier for parents to feed their babies human milk.
 I’ll be sharing some really cool science and along with some of the most current research with you, as well.

 Next time, I’ll be sharing with you some of the latest research about breastmilk and breastfeeding.
 It is truly amazing what they’ve discovered about it and I can’t wait to share it with you!
 Here’s a hint: breastfeeding benefits both mother and baby in really cool ways.